PhD student chosen for UNWTO Fellowship an Ohio State first

 That experience drove Paulose to find a way to make her own impact.
 She stumbled upon the work of Jay Kandampully, professor of hospitality management at the College of Education and Human Ecology.
 His research on service management and innovation intrigued her; she had to let Kandampully know.

 “There’s one thing I always do, if I read a research paper and I am impressed with it, I leave the author a note,” she said.

 Kandampully replied.
 Their conversation led her to the masters and PhD consumer sciences programs at Ohio State.

-Paulose is nearing completion of her PhD in consumer sciences.
-She’s published in academic journals six times and has interned in Sweden and Switzerland, including for the United Nations Environment Programme.
+As a doctoral student, Paulose authored six papers in peer-reviewed academic journals.
+She also interned in Sweden and Switzerland, including for the United Nations Environment Programme.

 ‘An original thinker’

 To get the UN internship, Paulose endured a rigorous interview process before she and an Iranian doctoral student were selected.

 “They were the best,” said Dirk Glaesser, director of the Sustainable Development of Tourism Programme at the UNWTO.
 “They will help us build bridges of academic learning into the UN world.”